NoCheatPlus/Docs/Development/Roadmap.md

 * Horizontal speeding.
 * Interact ray-tracing: Use passable ray-tracing, possibly make it ray-tracing per block.
 * (Stabilize changes vs. features for a fully recommended release.)
+* Packet inversion problem: interact before look.

 ## Planned
 Topics that likely will follow up, no guarantee on order, might slip further away.
 * Block compatibility config and defaults: remove default blocks, add named sets of blocks to set the same flags for many, with activation flag.
-Add a disabled by default entry for all blocks changing shape with redstone signals.
 * Data expiration - add minimized "offline" data, to be able to remove lots of stored data on logout.
 * Better horizontal velocity handling.
-* Moving checks data refinement.
-Keep track of edge data for 3 or more moves (better for special case false positives).
 * More packet level checks (tab-complete, nasty data, strip content from books, items).
 * Checks for creative mode exploits (enchantments, clickable text).
 * Checks against unwanted content exposure (prevent sending content of books, item names, other).